swcarpentry/shell-novice/_episodes/06-script.md

 > > script, such that the commands run are:
 > >
 > > ```
-> > $ head -n 1 cubane.pdb ethane.pdb octane.pdb pentane.pdb propane.pdb
+> > $ head -n 1 bowerbird.txt  dunnock.txt  python.txt  shark.txt  toad.txt  wildcat.txt
-> > $ tail -n 1 cubane.pdb ethane.pdb octane.pdb pentane.pdb propane.pdb
+> > $ tail -n 1 bowerbird.txt  dunnock.txt  python.txt  shark.txt  toad.txt  wildcat.txt
 > > ```
 > > {: .language-bash}
 > > The shell does not expand `'*.pdb'` because it is enclosed by quote marks.
-> > As such, the first argument to the script is `'*.pdb'` which gets expanded within the
+> > As such, the first argument to the script is `'*.txt'` which gets expanded within the
 > > script by `head` and `tail`.
+> >
+> > Note, `python.txt` only contains a single line, and for this the line is output twice (being both
+> > the first line *and* the last line.)
 > {: .solution}
 {: .challenge}